Is previous experience necessary?

 How does the National Crew waitlist work?

-Only applicants who receive a waitlist invitation via email are eligible for the National Crew waitlist.
+Note: Only applicants who receive a waitlist invitation via email are eligible for the National Crew waitlist.

-SCA has more National Crew applicants than positions, so there are always many strong candidates who don’t receive a placement.
-Qqualified applicants who haven’t been placed in a position by April 1st are invited to join the waitlist.
+Qualified applicants who haven’t been placed in a position by April 1st are invited to join the waitlist.
 These candidates will be considered as new positions become available in the spring, and as spots open up last minute during the summer.

 Candidates on the waitlist are not rank ordered, so there’s no way to calculate where a person stands on the list.
-Instead, if a space opens up on a crew, SCA will consider all waitlist candidates who meet the requirements for the open position.
+Instead, if a space opens up on a crew, the SCA will consider all waitlist candidates who meet the requirements for the open position.

 How much equipment do I need to buy?